publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch91/m__us_usc_t15_s6504.md

         (1) __In general__

-            On receiving notice under subsection (a)(2) of this section, the Commission shall have the right to intervene in the action that is the subject of the notice.
+            On receiving notice under subsection (a)(2), the Commission shall have the right to intervene in the action that is the subject of the notice.

         (2) __Effect of intervention__

-        If the Commission intervenes in an action under subsection (a) of this section, it shall have the right—
+        If the Commission intervenes in an action under subsection (a), it shall have the right—

             (A) to be heard with respect to any matter that arises in that action; and